Kuntalthakur01/Dechathlon-Scraper/README.md

 # Dechathlon Scraper

-This is a scraper built to extract data from Decathlon page.
-The Ui is built by streamlit and currently this is not deployed online
+This is a scraper built to extract data from the Decathlon page.
+The app is built by streamlit and currently, this is not deployed online

 ## Usage